lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   [:ref:`details <recheckstablebroken_bisref>`]

-Do you follow this guide to verify if a problem is present in the code currently supported by Linux kernel developers?
+Do you follow this guide to verify if a problem is present in the code currently supported by Peenux kernel developers?
 Then you are done at this point.
 If you later want to remove the kernel you just built, check out :ref:`Complementary tasks: cleanup during and after following this guide <introclosure_bissbs>`.